-How Making Fun of Cultural Stereotypes Keep People From Bonding With Their Communities
+How Making Fun of Cultural Stereotypes Keeps People From Bonding With Their Communities

 To date, I hesitate to tell people that my family had migrated to my hometown in Jharkhand from Dhaka — leaving their hearth and home behind during the 1947 partition.
 I worry that on learning my origin, people will call me a “refugee.”
 It’s not a baseless fear.
 I defended the inaccuracy of the remark the first few times I was mocked thus, then chose to avoid bringing it up.
 It breaks my heart to think of how a condition of displacement can be weaponized for a joke.
 But my experience also speaks to the pervasiveness of the stereotype – it has endured for over half a century, and even passed across generations.
 Perhaps, the jingoism embedded in it had a role to play there.
 I wonder now how my father, who was born before India’s independence, was treated while growing up here.
 Or, maybe, like me, he hid it too.

-As a child though, to guard myself against these personal attacks, I actively avoided speaking in my regional dialect.
-So it doesn’t surprise me to hear Yesudas say she never learned to read Malayalam.
+As a child though, to guard myself against these personal attacks, I actively avoided picking up the regional dialect several members of my joint family spoke at home.
+So, it doesn’t surprise me to hear Yesudas say she never learned to read Malayalam.

-Naveen chose to shut his people out while Yesudas and I shut our cultures out of our lives; none of us ever embraced their glorious aspects.
-Had it not been for the stereotypes, maybe I would’ve chosen to learn Rabindrasangeet, which I have now realized I really like.
+Naveen chose to shut people out while Yesudas and I shut our cultures out of our lives; none of us ever embraced their glorious aspects.
+Had it not been for the stereotypes, maybe, I would’ve chosen to learn Rabindrasangeet instead of classical music, given how much I have now realized I like the former.
 Growing up, perhaps, I could’ve read Satyajit Ray’s works in Bangla instead of reading abridged versions in English, and never being privy to the elements that got lost in translation.
-Maybe, my relationship with my family could’ve have been deeper too had it not been for the jokes — who’s to say!
+Maybe, my relationship with my family could have been deeper too had it not been for the jokes — who’s to say!

 However, for most millennials, it might not be too late to start reconnecting with parts of our cultural roots that we genuinely enjoy — especially for those of us whose community histories haven’t been wiped out by the emphasis on homogeneity yet.
 As Yesudas says in her poem, “So what if the stories are in a language I never learned to read?
 I know that they will always, always speak to me.”